clbond/angular-training-slides/slides/src/content/hello-world-app.md

 Notes:

-- An app is a collection of Modules
+- Functionality is grouped using `NgModule`s (or "modules")
+- An application may contain many modules
-- An app has only one root module
+- An application may define only one _bootstrap_ (entry point) module
-- An app can have multiple feature modules
-- An app uses built-in modules to have access to
+- Angular itself defines numerous modules that you can import to gain access to core functionality
-- A module defines a collection of Components, Directives, Pipes and Services
+- A module defines a collection of components, directives, pipes and services
-- There's different types of modules: root, feature, built-in and third party modules.
+- A module can import other modules to gain access to the components, directives and services within it

 ---

-## Angular 2 Modules

-- Collection of components, directives, pipes and services (aka elements)
-- Provide a mechanism to group related pieces of functionality within our application
-- There are 4 types of modules:
-  - The root module (there's only one in an app)
-  - Feature modules (optional)
-  - Built-in modules (`BrowserModule`, `FormsModule`, etc.)
-  - Third party modules (`AngularMaterial`)
-- An Angular 2 application is a collection of modules, starting from the root module
-- Modules can import other modules to extend functionality
+## Decorators / imperative vs declarative

+- The majority of functionality inside an Angular application is defined _declaratively_ in metadata
+- Metadata is attached to `class` definitions using _decorators_
+- Examples of Angular decorators are `@NgModule()`, `@Component()`, `@Directive()`, `@Pipe()`, etc.
+- Angular retrieves and parses this metadata and uses it to create an executable application
+- This contrasts with the old way of building applications using imperative statements (eg. jQuery)

 ---

+## Application building blocks

+The core building blocks of Angular applications are:
+- `NgModule`
+  - Group together related functionality into a module that can be imported by other modules
+- `Component`
+  - A combination of a _template_ that _somewhat_ resembles HTML and a `class` definition
+  - A template can refer to methods, properties and event handlers inside the `class`
+  - The template and class combine to produce an HTML document that the browser can render
+- Providers
+  - A `class` or `function` that provides some functionality or logic, and can be injected into components and directives

+---

-## Structure of a Module
+## Structure of a module

 ```ts
 import { NgModule } from '@angular/core';